bkondratek/uirt/README.md

 ```

 If we want to obtain ability estimates, we can ask either
-for the point estimates (expected a posteriori, EAP) with their standard
+for the point estimates (_expected a posteriori_, EAP) with their standard
-errors of draw a set of plausible values.
+errors or draw a set of plausible values.
 The plausible values can
 (and should) be conditioned by a latent regression. ```uirt``` uses
-the Stata's powerful ```mixed``` command to run the regression part,
+the Stata's ```mixed``` command to run the regression part,
 so any model supported by it can be used for conditioning.

 Example: